As opportunities within business analysis continue to expand, many professionals are considering independent business analyst consultant roles.

 Another option is to charge for your services under a retainer agreement.
 A retainer is essentially a guarantee to be paid upfront each month for a set number of hours.
 This model will provide more consistency in your revenue stream.
 It works well for follow-up work on projects that are in implementation mode or when there is an ongoing stream of work to handle.

-What sized companies are most receptive to BA consulting services?
+What sized companies are most receptive to business analyst consulting services?

 A larger organization would likely have a BA team in place on a full-time basis but they might be receptive to contracting with a business analyst for a special skill set or to help them mature their business analysis practice or provide coaching for their BAs.
 Oftentimes larger ERP deployments, CRM deployments, or accounting system migrations require BAs with domain knowledge.